diegovillafuerte1/progress-llm/roadmap.md

 - if you chose an option one time, that is locked as the "option" for that career category forever, creating a tree of locked options based on what you've chosen before.
 - for example in adventure at level 25 amulet prompt, you might chose option 1 based on your military career. the next scenario you are presented with will be the same every time (given you choose option 1 and roll the same result)
 - if you in a subsequent level 25 amulet adventure (in your next life) chose the option 2 then that scenario will also be stored. this will be true for every chosen option, allowing you to create a specific story that you relive.
+- i think this should look like a data structure representing each "amulet prompt" and it should have basically a tree inside of it with stored decision paths. if a player then finds that no leaves exist after they make a choice then a new one will be created for the subsequent playthrough